-Hans van Vliet, the owner of Jedermann Café, is a legendary figure in the Budapest restaurant world: at least half a dozen places owe their success to his signature style.
-Mr. Van Vliet's genius is to create inviting spaces for everyone to enjoy (hence "Jedermann", which translates to "everyone").
-On any given day, tables at Jedermann might be filled with senior citizens loudly debating Hungarian politics, students gossiping about school, and a theater director discussing upcoming projects with the staff.
+Hans van Vliet, the owner of Jedermann Café, is a legendary figure in the Budapest restaurant world with a genius for creating cozy all-day-cafés for everyone to enjoy (hence "Jedermann", which translates to "everyone").
+On any given day, tables at Jedermann might be filled with senior citizens fiercely debating Hungarian politics, students gossiping about school, and a theater director mapping out upcoming projects with the staff.
 Jedermann is located in District 9, not far from the city center, but away from the throngs clogging the more popular old Jewish Quarter. .

 Csiga is a popular café located in the increasingly trendy District 8, a bit outside the city center.
 The neighborhood, situated just beyond the Grand Boulevard, is rising to cool-status as people become fed up with the crowds swarming the bars of the Jewish Quarter (two lively bars, Kék Ló or Hintaló Iszoda, are both just around the corner from Csiga). .

-If you're looking to immerse yourself in an old school, lively, communist-era neighborhood bar in Buda, Bambi Eszpresszó should be high on the list (Ibolya Espresszó in Pest is comparable).
+If you're looking to immerse yourself in an old school, lively, communist-era neighborhood bar in Buda, Bambi Eszpresszó should be high on your list (Ibolya Espresszó in Pest is comparable).
 What makes Bambi the real deal?
 While it doesn't follow contemporary trends, it isn’t showing off an artificial, unremembered past either – it’s a genuine throwback.
 The waiters are only nice to those patrons they find likeable, and they wear outfits that haven't been in fashion for at least 30 years.
 The red faux leather upholstery and Thonet look-alike chairs have been in place since the opening in 1961.

 La nube is a café/tapas bar in the increasingly hip Újbuda neighborhood.
 The main appeal of this Hungarian-Spanish, family-run operation is the warm and welcoming atmosphere and the diverse crowd which mainly comes from the neighborhood.
 On a typical day, patrons might comprise parents with young children (there's a kids' corner), hipsters typing away on their iPhones, and aging locals sipping glasses of San Miguel that comes straight from the tap..

 The places around Szabadság tér (Liberty Square) and the Parliament tend to be overrun by tourists, which usually brings the worst out of the local service industry.
 Farger café/restaurant, however, isn't in the rip-off business.
 It's located on the ground floor of a grand, although somewhat faded building commissioned by the Adriatic Hungarian Royal Maritime Company (!) during the glorious days of the Austro Hungarian Empire. .

 Don't be confused by the name of this cute little café: this isn't Szimpla Kert, the world-famous ruin bar (that's a few doors down from here, across the street, run by the same owners).
 Szimpla Háztáji is an organic café serving breakfast all day, fruit juices, and home-made syrups.
 The mantra is fresh-fresh-fresh - all ingredients come from local farmers whose produce can also be found in Szimpla Kert's farmer's market on Sunday mornings.
 Accordingly, the interior has a shabby-chic look complete with reclaimed, rustic furniture.

 Rankings are based on a combination of food/drink, atmosphere, service, and price.
 The author visits all restaurants incognito.